Submitting to IJIEOM

 - When all required sections are completed, preview your .pdf proof to ensure that you are entirely happy with the manuscript and other submitted documents.
 This will be the version revised by the editor and reviewers

-- Submit your manuscript
+- Submit your (anonymous) manuscript

 Manuscripts submitted to the International Journal of Industrial Engineering and Operations Management for its potential publication in this outlet must strictly adhere and follow the IJIEOM template.
 Manuscripts which do not do this will be unsubmitted and returned to the authors, which will delay the review process.
 The official IJIEOM manuscript template can be obtained from: http://ieomsociety.org/journals/.
+Manuscripts must be anonymous, making sure that the authors’ names do not appear anywhere in the manuscript or in the file’s name.

 Each paper is reviewed by the editor and, if it is judged suitable for potential publication in the IJIEOM, it is then sent to at least two independent referees for double blind peer review.
 Based upon the recommendations of the reviewers, the editor will accept, return to the authors for further corrections and improvements or reject the article.
 The editor reserves the right to decide the number of review cycles needed for every article and the final acceptance/rejection decision.